dvlab-research/Prompt-Highlighter/README.md

 <a href='https://julianjuaner.github.io/projects/PromptHighlighter/'><img src='https://img.shields.io/badge/project_page-aa55dd'></a>
 <a href='https://arxiv.org/abs/2312.04302'><img src='https://img.shields.io/badge/arXiv_paper-ee7744'></a>
 </p>

+This is the official implementation of the CVPR2024 paper *Prompt Highlighter: Interactive Control for Multi-Modal LLMs.*

 Control text generation by highlighting your prompt!
 Prompt Highlighter is a training-free inference pipeline that facilitates token-level user interactions for a customized generation.
 Our method is compatible with both LLMs and VLMs.